Cleichleiter/technical-kb/kb/active-directory/Active-Directory-Trusts-and-Boundary-Security-Explained.md

 \*\*“It’s an internal trust, so it’s safe.”\*\*

-Internal does not mean low risk.
+Internal does not equate to low risk.

 \*\*“We’ve always had that trust.”\*\*

-Longevity does not equal legitimacy.
+Longevity does not establish legitimacy.

-\*\*“Trusts don’t matter unless breached.”\*\*
+\*\*“Trusts don’t matter unless we’re breached.”\*\*

-Trusts define how far breaches spread.
+Trusts define how far a breach can spread.